backdoer/data-structures/wiki/PHP.md

 }

 $a = 12;

-$b =& $a; // Defining $b as pointing to the value "12" in memory - same value as $a!
+// Defining $b as pointing to the value "12" in memory - the same value as $a!
 Both variables point to the same memory object - they have the same zval.
-PHP will treat both variables exactly the same!
+$b =& $a;

 reference($a); // Returns "12".
 reference($b); // Returns "12".